 Publiced on 11/09/2019 by Jeroen Mijnarends-Jansen

-When liquids are spiled somewhere, the liquid vapor can have a (negative) effect on human health.
-Various factors play a role in this, for example vapor pressure, threshold limit values and dispersion.
+When liquids are spilled somewhere, the liquid vapor can have a (negative) effect on human health.
+Various factors play a role in this evaporation, for example vapor pressure, threshold limit values and dispersion.
 During a hazard identification, such as a HAZOP study, scenarios are often discussed in which a leak of a certain substance from a process installation is a potential hazard.
 Sometimes it is quite difficult to determine the dangers of such a leak.

 There are various complex software packages that can calculate how much liquid will be released in case of a leak and subsequently determine the concentration of the substance in the air using dispersion calculations.